dloman/dloman.github.io/source/_posts/2014-07-14-password-manager.markdown

 good project to learn android development with.
 So I wrote an android application which does the exact same thing as the bash script.
-Its not the prettiest app in the world but it works great. you can check out the android app on my
+Its not the prettiest app in the world but it works great.
+You can check out the android app on my
 <a href=http://github.com/dloman/PasswordManager.git> Github Page </a>

-Let me know if you have any improvements, questions or comments!
+Let me know if you have any improvements, questions, gaping security holes, or comments!